ClimateSeed Blog

 From sourcing to commercialisation of the carbon credits, ClimateSeed ensures the highest quality through further checks:

-3. No double-counting: carbon credits must be retired in the registry to ensure that there is no double-counting of the carbon credits (meaning that a single emission reduction or removal is counted more than once).
+Carbon credits must be retired in the registry to ensure that there is no double-counting of the carbon credits (meaning that a single emission reduction or removal is counted more than once).